A good hiring manager can easily picture the ideal candidate for a given role.

 Finally they go looking for someone with that backstory, when what they really need is someone with the mission-critical capabilities regardless of backstory.

 Really good hiring managers know that people doing something for the first time bring an energy and zest to it that often overpowers obstacles.
 Been there done that can be a trap.
-A lot of rookies have had great first seasons in the major leagues.

 Really good hiring managers remember that they need to find the intersection of the ideal and the attainable in a timeframe of weeks, usually.
 They know when to settle and accept the temporal here-now reality of a human being who is close but not quite the ideal.